major/rhel7stig-sphinx/doc/source/medium.rst

 # touch /etc/dconf/db/local.d/00-screensaver

-Edit “org/gnome/desktop/session” and add or update the following lines:
+Edit /etc/dconf/db/local.d/00-screensaver and add or update the following lines:

+[org/gnome/desktop/session]
 # Set the lock time out to 900 seconds before the session is considered idle
 idle-delay=uint32 900

-Edit "org/gnome/desktop/screensaver" and add or update the following lines:

-# Set this to true to lock the screen when the screensaver activates
-lock-enabled=true
-# Set the lock timeout to 180 seconds after the screensaver has been activated
-lock-delay=uint32 180

 You must include the "uint32" along with the integer key values as shown.

-Override the user's setting and prevent the user from changing it by editing “/etc/dconf/db/local.d/locks/screensaver” and adding or updating the following lines:

-# Lock desktop screensaver settings
-/org/gnome/desktop/session/idle-delay
-/org/gnome/desktop/screensaver/lock-enabled
-/org/gnome/desktop/screensaver/lock-delay

 Update the system databases: